scylladb/scylladb/docs/alternator/alternator.md

   nodes.
 We plan to publish a reference example soon.
 ### Table Operations
 * CreateTable and DeleteTable: Supported.
 Note our implementation is synchronous.
 * DescribeTable: Partial implementation.
-Missing creation date and size esitmate.
+Missing creation date and size estimate.
 * UpdateTable: Not supported.
 * ListTables: Supported.
 ### Item Operations